hkbu-kennycheng/comp7065/lab2.md

 - `out_classifier` is a classifier of type [`Orange.classification.Classifier`](https://orange3.readthedocs.io/projects/orange-data-mining-library/en/latest/reference/classification.html)
 - `out_object` is an arbitrary Python object, that allow you to pass any data to other widgets

-### Loading the Review Dataset from URL into Orange3
+### Loading the products metadata from URL into Orange3

-We will need a Python Script widget to load the dataset from web into Orange3.
+We will need a Python Script widget to load the products metadata from web into Orange3.
 Please create a new Python Script widget with following code.

 ```python
 from Orange.data import Table